Fort Defiance (film): Plot

-As the three make their way through the canyon, the tension between Ben and Johnny remains.
-They spot a stagecoach being chased by Indians and move in to help fight them off.
-Ben discovers that Jane may have been one of the passengers who decided not to risk the trip due to the Indian issue.
-On board is Julie, a dance hall girl, whom Ned begins to fall for.
+The men spot a stagecoach that is being chased and they intervene to repel the Indians.
+Ben discovers that Jane may have been one of the passengers who had avoided passage because of the Indian issue.
+On board the coach is dancehall girl Julie, with whom Ned begins to fall in love.
 The next morning, the Indians attack again.
-The group holds their own; the cavalry arrives and begins the movement of the Indians to the reservation.
-Ned still refuses to accompany his brother to San Francisco, but Johnny forces him onto the stagecoach, knocks Ben out and leaves the driver with him.
-Julie goes along.
-Inside the stagecoach office in Fort Defiance, Ned draws a gun on Johnny and begs him to not make him go.
-Seeing Ned's genuine desire to stay with Ben and Julie, he goes to the saloon where he tells Parker's man that Parker "as of this minute" has bought the Tallon ranch.
-Johnny demands a bill of sale and all the money in the saloon's cash register and safe.
-Parker's man argues and Johnny shoots him down.
-The bartender supplies Johnny with the money and bill of sale, which Johnny gives to Ben - who has recovered and made his way to Fort Defiance - so he and Ned can start their ranch partnership.
+The men defend themselves until the cavalry arrives.
+Johnny forces Ned onto the stagecoach, knocks Ben unconscious and leaves the driver with him, and Julie rides along.
+Inside the stagecoach office, Ned draws a gun on Johnny and begs him to not force him to go.
+At the saloon, he tells Parker's man that Parker has bought the Tallon ranch.
+Johnny demands a bill of sale and the saloon's cash.
+Parker's man argues and Johnny shoots him.
+The bartender supplies Johnny with the money and bill of sale, which Johnny gives to Ben, who has recovered and ridden to Fort Defiance, so that he and Ned can start their ranch partnership.

-Parker arrives and demands both Ned and Johnny come out.
-Johnny goes out, guns blazing and takes down all of Parker's men before being shot dead by Parker.
-Ben then kills Parker.
-A stagecoach arrives and Jane is on board.
+Parker arrives and demands to see Johnny and Ned.
+Johnny emerges with his guns blazing and shoots all of Parker's men before Parker shoots him dead, and Ben kills Parker.
+A stagecoach arrives and Jane is aboard.
 The four can now begin their new life.